bestiejs/json3/README.md

 **Safari 2** restricts date time values to the range `[(-2 ** 31), (2 ** 31) - 1]`, which respectively correspond to the minimum and maximum [Unix time](http://en.wikipedia.org/wiki/Unix_time) values.
 As such, two date serialization tests are expected to fail.
 Once again, this is an implementation bug.

+Finally, the date serialization tests may fail entirely if the system clock is set incorrectly.

+### Required Native Methods

-JSON 3 also assumes that the following methods exist and function as described in the ECMAScript specification:
+JSON 3 assumes that the following methods exist and function as described in the ECMAScript specification:

 - **`String.prototype` Methods**: `indexOf`, `charAt`, `slice`.
 - **`Object.prototype` Methods**: `toString`, `hasOwnProperty` (a fallback is provided for Safari 2).